 RESEARCH & POSITION PAPERS

 For many years, Bravehearts has been actively involved in research and policy development.
-We use our research for lobbying, and to prevent, respond to and ultimately reduce the incidence of child sexual assault in our communities, as we work towards making Australia the safest place in the world to raise a child.
+We use our research for lobbying, and to prevent, respond to and ultimately reduce the incidence of child sexual assault and exploitation in our communities, as we work towards making Australia the safest place in the world to raise a child.

-Significant issues relating to child sexual assault and/or the prevention of child sexual assault are explored in Bravehearts’ research and position papers below.
+Significant issues relating to child sexual assault and exploitation and/or the prevention of child sexual assault and exploitation are explored in Bravehearts’ research and position papers below.

 Bravehearts Research & Position Papers